nalimilan/TypedMissings.jl/README.md

 *Support for different kinds of missing values in Julia*

+Note : This package is currently experimental.
+It relies on overwriting some fundamental Julia Base methods until they are changed to use `ismissing(x)` instead of hardcoding `x === missing`.

 TypedMissings.jl provides the `TypedMissing` type which is similar to `Missing` but allows representing multiple kinds of missing values.